Paink64/HPC-AI-Resources/HPC‐HelloWorld.md

-# 🚀 Hello, Future HPC Enthusiast!
-Welcome to Expanse! 🌟
+# 🚀 Welcome to Your First Python Program on Expanse! 🌟

 Embarking on your High-Performance Computing (HPC) journey is both exciting and rewarding.
 Let's dive into a simple "Hello, World!" tutorial using Python on UC San Diego's Expanse supercomputer.
 We'll guide you step-by-step, making it engaging and straightforward.
 Ready?
 Let's go! 🎉